SantiagoSalazarPavajeau/learn-blog/_posts/2020-08-14-react_redux_rails_final_project.markdown

 ## React Router

-The react router was very different to use from the rails router as rails magic builds all the CRUD/RESTful routes and the controller manages them as well.
-The method that worked for me to implement the react router was to set the Router component on the App.js file where depending on each of the Route component's path a specific container component would render.
-To access these routes a react-router Link is needed from anywhere in the app.
-In this app I built a modal for the show pages.
-This modal is shown on the '/:id' route corresponding to each project.
+The react router was very different to use from the rails router as rails magic builds all the CRUD/RESTful routes and then we only build the controller.
+The method that worked for me to implement the react router was to set the Router component on the App.js file and depending on each of the children Route-component's path/route, one of the container components would render.
+To access these routes a react-router Link is needed from anywhere in the app as a button.
+In this app I built a modal for the show pages and this modal is shown on the '/:id' route corresponding to each project.

 ## Rails